openshift/openshift-origin-design/designs/administrator/olm/installing-operator-long-running-component/index.md

 ![Install operator error](img/longRun-1-6-error.png)

-## Long Running Component
+## Common 'Long Running' Styling

-This portion of the design describes what common elements the component may have, as well as some sample screens of how interactions using it might appear.
+This portion of the design describes what common elements the common styling may have, as well as some sample screens of how interactions using the styling might appear.

-Note: The features shown in the examples are not finalized and are only for conveying possible uses of the component.
+Note: The features shown in the examples are not finalized and are only for conveying possible uses of the styling.

-### Component Elements
+### Possible Common Styling Elements
 - Spinner, progress bar, or status icon
 - Title
 - Message text
 - Inline alerts (as needed)
 - Primary and secondary actions (as buttons or links, max 2 per line)

-### Other Full Page Examples
+### Full Page Examples

 ![Full page upload](img/longRun-2-1-upload.png)